-The stipend is \$5,000 per month.
+Successful applicants will receive a stipend of \$5,000 per month for full-time work.
 The maximum award is \$60,000 for a twelve-month period of performance.
 The minimum award is \$30,000 for a six-month period of performance.